chesterchong/chesterchong/README.md

 ### 👋 Hi there
 - 🌱 Welcome to my Github profile 📚

-- Ready to code a complete industrial solution
+- Ready to code anything